Ibrahim Eissa

 Ibrahim Eissa (إبراهيم عيسى) (born 9 November 1965) is an Egyptian journalist and TV personality best known for co-founding the popular Egyptian weekly Al-Dustour.
 He is currently editor-in-chief of Al Tahrir, which he co-founded in July 2011.

 Early life and education

 Ibrahim Eissa was born in November 1965 in Quesna in the Monufia Governorate in Egypt.
 His father was an Arabic teacher.
-At 11 years old, he published his first magazine, Al Haqiqa, which he arranged to print himself and distributed by hand to local schools and newsstands.
+When he was 11, he published his first magazine, Al Haqiqa, which he arranged to print himself and distributed by hand to local schools and newsstands.
 When he was 17, during his first year at the Cairo University School of Journalism, Eissa began working for the magazine Rose al-Yūsuf, becoming its youngest editorial secretary.
 Although a state-run magazine, it was reputed for its openness to normally taboo topics as well as its leftist and nationalist opposition to the Muslim Brotherhood and the Gamaa Islamiyya.
-However, when Eissa refused to support the 1990 Iraqi invasion, he was forced to resign within a year from his political editorship and assume the literary editor position.
+However, within a year of his refusal to support the 1990 Iraqi invasion, he was forced to resign from his political editorship and assume the literary editor position.